 Why is rosemary necessary for your body?

-Rosemary has been used since time immemorial as a herbal healing tool, which has led modern scientists to take a closer look at the potential medical benefits of this common culinary ingredient.
+Rosemary has traditional uses as a herbal healing tool, which has led modern scientists to study the potential medical benefits of this common culinary ingredient.
 So far, research has indicated that even inhaling rosemary essential oil is enough to provide beneficial effects, and it appears that orally ingesting this herb provides even stronger benefits.
 While scientists still aren’t sure how rosemary exerts all of its noted beneficial effects, a few different applications of this natural healing substance have been proposed.

 Functions of rosemary